 If desired, you can store the batter in your refrigerator for up to a week in an airtight container.

-Pour into mini-muffin pan: Pour the batter into the mini muffin pan up to about ⅛ inch from the top.
+Pour into mini-muffin tin: Pour the batter into the mini muffin tin up to about ⅛ inch from the top.

 Bake at 400 degrees Fahrenheit for 15 to 20 minutes, until the bread is puffy and lightly browned.

-Remove from the oven and let the bread cool on a rack for a few minutes.
+Remove the Brazilian Cheese Bread from the oven and let the bread cool on a rack for a few minutes.

-Enjoy while these chewy cheese minis are warm.
+Enjoy while the chewy cheese bread or pão are warm.

 Different Types of Cheese:

 When making this dish it is important to use at least 2 types of cheeses but no more than 3.
 Here are some common combinations for this recipe:

 Sharp White Cheddar and Parmesan: This is the pair that I used for this recipe and I love how bold the flavors are.